leynos/lag-complexity/docs/lag-complexity-function-design.md

 multi-core processors.
 These benchmarks will quantify the performance gains from parallelism.

-- `rayon`**Speedup:** The `score_batch` method will be benchmarked with the `rayon` feature enabled, running on 1, 2, 4, 8, and 16 threads.
-The results
-  will be used to calculate the speedup factor and assess how effectively the implementation scales with additional CPU cores.
+- **Rayon speed-up:** Benchmark `score_batch` with the `rayon` feature enabled, running on 1, 2, 4, 8, and 16 threads.
+The results will be used to calculate the speed-up factor and assess how effectively the implementation scales with additional CPU cores.

 ### Reporting

 Transparent and reproducible performance reporting is crucial for users and maintainers.

-- `criterion`**Reports:** The `criterion` framework automatically generates detailed HTML reports with statistical analysis of benchmark runs, which can be archived for historical comparison.
+- **Criterion reports:** The `criterion` framework automatically generates detailed HTML reports with statistical analysis of benchmark runs, which can be archived for historical comparison.
 - **Version-Controlled Summary:** A `BENCHMARKS.md` file will be maintained in